mirrorpath/mirrorpath.github.io/README.md

 - You can't hide behind novelty
 - Every step says: "Yes, this is me."

-This is a high-responsibility philosophy:

-- No victimhood
-- No borrowed narratives
-- No performative originality
-- Just alignment.

 ## 6. Mirrorpath as a Life Strategy

 Living a mirrorpath means: